tmtygnz/LapsRemoteV2/README.md

 Laps Remote is a project that will try to eliminate cross contamination among humans by using telemedice

-## Note👇
-This month is the last quarter of my school year so i will be out in a few weeks

 ## Currently Working On
 - [x] Implementing MVVM
 - [x] Adding Vitals Monitor